Hugh Capet

 Hugh Capet (Note: Capet is a byname of uncertain meaning distinguishing him from his father Hugh the Great.
 Folk etymology connects it with "cape".
 According to Pinoteau, the name "Capet" was first attributed to the dynasty by Ralph de Diceto writing in London in 1200, maybe because of the position of the early kings as lay abbots of St Martin of Tours, where part of the "cappa" of the saint was allegedly conserved.
 Other suggested etymologies derive it from terms for chief, mocker or big head.
 His father's byname is presumed to have been retrospective, meaning Hugh the Elder, this Hugh being Hugh the Younger, Capet being a 12th-century addition.)
 (Note: Although called Hugo Magnus in at least one contemporary source, a charter of 995 (documented in Jonathan Jarrett, the epithet "Hugh the Great" is generally reserved for his father the Duke of France (898–956).) (/ˈkæpeɪ/; Hugues Capet /fr/; c.
 941 – 24 October 996) was the King of the Franks from 987 to 996.
 He is the founder of and first king from the House of Capet.
-The son of the powerful duke Hugh the Great and his wife Hedwige of Saxony, he was elected as the successor of the last Carolingian king, Louis V. Hugh was descended from Charlemagne's son Pepin of Italy through his paternal grandmother Béatrice of Vermandois, and was also a nephew of Otto the Great.
+The son of the powerful duke Hugh the Great (Note: Through him, he was also the grandson of Robert I of France) and Hedwige of Saxony, he was elected as the successor of the last Carolingian king, Louis V. Hugh was descended from Charlemagne's son Pepin of Italy through his paternal grandmother Béatrice of Vermandois, and was also the nephew of Otto the Great.

 The dynasty he founded ruled France for nearly nine centuries: from 987 to 1328 in the senior line, and until 1848 via cadet branches (with an interruption from 1792 to 1814 and briefly in 1815).